 The situation of collective legal redress was assessed in Switzerland and the government concluded that the current legal framework does not sufficiently enable collective redress.
 Therefore, a revision of the CPC is planned.
-The recently published draft bill does not entail a revision of the collective legal redress as this topic is controversial.
+The recent revision of the CPC does not entail a revision of the collective legal redress as this topic was controversial.

-42 Are derivative actions available?
+42. Are derivative actions available?